jeduardobras/sy-epc-ccs-2024-113-ld-full-stack-coding-challenge/part-1/README.md

 <a name="dev-debugging"></a>

 ### 4.3 Debugging

----
-⚠️ Note: We have been informed that there seems to be an issue with debugging part-1 for some candidates.
-We are working on a solution and will update the repository / instructions in the coming days.

----
 If you have the need for a debugger during development, you can use the following command to run the app's backend within a `debugpy` process that is served on port `5679`:
 ```sh
 docker compose --profile debug up